masakifukunishi/algorithm-data-structure-crash-course/sort.md

 In JavaScript, the internal sorting algorithm used by the Array.prototype.sort() method is implementation-dependent and not explicitly specified in the ECMAScript language specification.
 Different JavaScript engines use different sorting algorithms for their respective Array sort() implementations.

+In V8 the sorting algorithm is a Quicksort with an Insertion Sort fall-back for shorter arrays (length < 10)

 ## Exercise 04

 - Pick up any favorite sort algorithm you like.
 (Excluding the list in above.)
 - Any sort algorithm is ok!
 Even a stupid one!

+### Odd-Even Sort
+Odd-Even Sort is slow but suitable for parallel processing because odd and even elements can be processed independently!